 C Block was completed in 2016, and the central walkway was completed in 2017.
 By 2017 MacKillop had grown to become the largest Catholic school in the Northern Territory.
 The MacKillop RTO was also established in 2017, with construction of the VET Training centre being completed in 2021.

 At the end of 2020, MacKillop bid farewell to Dr Graham, having successfully established her second foundation College and ready to move on to a new challenge as Foundation Principal of Newman College in Smithfield, Queensland.
 Mr Peter Moloney joined us from South East Queensland as interim Principal for Semester 1 of 2021 whilst a permanent candidate was sought.
 In his short time here, Mr Moloney made a strong and positive impression on all in our College community, contributing his own part to the history and culture of MacKillop.
-In Semester 2 of 2021 we welcomed Mr Lucas Hurley from Chittering, Western Australia, as the new permanent Principal.
+In Semester 2 of 2021 we welcomed Mr Lucas Hurley, previously from Immaculate Heart College in Chittering, Western Australia, as the new permanent Principal.

 1985: Fr Gerry Remie, a priest and educator originally from Holland, moves to the NT as Parish Priest of Katherine.
 Fr Remie has a vision for the church in the top end, and will go on to devote his life to the realisation of many projects.
 Through the 80s and 90s he was the foundation priest of both Humpty Doo Parish and Sacred Heart Parish, fundraised and advocated for the construction of both Sacred Heart Primary School and OLHC Church in Palmerston, raised funds to build St Vincent De Paul Palmerston, and pushed for his vision of establishing a Palmerston Catholic high school.

 1991: Opening of Our Lady Help of Christians Church Palmerston, with Fr Gerry Remie as foundation priest.